Skip to content

 1. the individual holds a sincerely held belief;

-2. the regulation burdens the exercise of religious beliefs;
+2. regulation burdens the exercise of religious beliefs;

-3. the state’s interest is overriding or compelling; and,
+3. state’s interest is overriding or compelling; and,

-4. the regulation uses the least restrictive means to accomplish the state’s interest.
+4. regulation uses least restrictive means to accomplish state’s interest.

 The court ruled that defense met its burden of showing a firmly held belief worthy of protection under section 16.
 The defendant had a firmly held belief in Rastafarian religion.
 And the court contrasted this case with past cases.
 In those past cases the defendants had failed to meet that burden; failing to connect conduct to a religious practice or principle.